| Tobacco use has long been associated with

 patches and chewing gums, subjects relapse from nicotine

+abstinence is significant.
 Clarke et al. discovered that intrathecal injection

 of a low dose nicotinic antagonist, chlorisondamine